Battle of the Indus: Background

-Genghis Khan had invaded Khwarazm with a disciplined army of between 75,000 and 200,000 soldiers in late 1219.
-Shah Muhammad, wary of Mongol skill in battle and doubtful of his commanders' loyalties, adopted a defence in depth strategy based on garrisoning his cities, especially Otrar, Samarkand and Gurganj.
-However, the Khan demonstrated superior strategic ability, splitting the Shah's forces to take Bukhara in February 1220 and Samarkand in March; the border town of Otrar held out for six months until April, when the citadel was taken.
-Genghis sent a 30,000—40,000 men strong Mongol army led by Jebe and Subutai to hunt down the Shah, who had begun to flee west with his eldest son Jalal al-Din.
+Genghis Khan had invaded Khwarazm with an army of between 75,000 and 200,000 soldiers in late 1219.
+Shah Muhammad II, wary of Mongol skill in battle and doubtful of his commanders' loyalties, adopted a defence in depth strategy based on garrisoning his cities, especially Otrar, Samarkand and Gurganj.
+However, the Khan demonstrated superior strategic ability, splitting the Shah's forces to take Bukhara in February 1220 and Samarkand in March; the border town of Otrar held out for six months until it fell in April.
+Genghis sent a 30,000 to 40,000 strong Mongol army led by Jebe and Subutai to hunt down the Shah, who had begun to flee west with his eldest son Jalal al-Din.
 The Mongol army sacked numerous cities during their long pursuit, including Tus, Qazvin and Ardabil; however, the Shah found refuge on an island in the Caspian Sea, where he died in December 1220.

 Jalal al-Din reached the city of Gurganj, the former capital of the empire, after his father's death, but found that the nobility was hostile to him, preferring his half-brother Uzlaq-Shah.
 Discovering a plot against his life, Jalal al-Din left the city and set out southwards across the Karakum Desert, emerging near Nisa where he defeated a Mongol detachment.
-Meanwhile, two large Mongol forces, led by the Khan's two eldest sons Jochi and Chagatai, converged on Gurganj from the northeast and southeast respectively; the capture of the city would take another six months and additional Mongol forces, led by Ogedai, to be accomplished.
+Meanwhile, two large Mongol forces, led by the Khan's two eldest sons Jochi and Chagatai, converged on Gurganj from the northeast and southeast respectively; the capture of the city would take another six months and additional Mongol forces, led by Ögedei, to be accomplished.
 At the same time, Genghis had sent his youngest son Tolui to conquer the region of Khorasan, which Tolui completed speedily and with extreme devastation — the cities of Merv, Nishapur were destroyed and their populations massacred, while Herat was betrayed to the Mongols and escaped destruction.
-Jalal al-Din narrowly escaped being caught at Nishapur, where he had hoped to raise an army; he shook off his pursuers and managed to reach Bost, where his maternal uncle Amin Malik joined him with a reasonable force.
-The Shah then moved to Ghazni, where many Khwarazmian loyalists, including Qurlaq, Khalaj and Turkmens, flocked to him, and within a few weeks, he had amassed a well-equipped, if not firmly united, army of around 65,000 soldiers.
+Jalal al-Din narrowly escaped being caught at Nishapur, where he had hoped to raise an army; he evaded his pursuers and managed to reach Bost, where his maternal uncle Amin Malik joined him with a reasonable force.
+The Shah then moved to Ghazni, where many Khwarazmian loyalists, including Qurlaq, Khalaj and Turkmens, joined him and within a few weeks he had amassed a well-equipped, if not firmly united, army of around 65,000 soldiers.